Mdbook/redteam-scripts/ls_shim/readme.md

 Tool that shims the `ls` binary and establishes a reverse shell with a specified host.
 This tool disguises itself as the `ls` binary as well as part of `systemd`.

+## Usage

+This tool runs every time the user runs the `ls` command, unless an instance of it is already running .It will reach out to the host IP specified in `systemd-make.go`, receive an IP-based port from the host, and then open a reverse shell to the host on that port.
+Please refer to the documentation of the `shim_handler` project on how to setup the host.

 ## Dependencies

 To run this project, you will need to have `golang` installed.